The Scramble For Your Information

 I pick up MY phone to call a friend, I’m trying to tell him I’ll be late.
 Instinctively, I look for an envelope or some other icon on the phone menu showing a possible missed call, something or other.
 I see a caution sign, I’m thinking maybe the battery needs replacing or there’s a serious software issue.
 Naturally, I explore and the alert reads ‘Enable Google Play services.’
 Really, I must?
 I thought I’d ignore it but it kept coming back.

 Nowadays this type of android-human master-slave interaction gets me more and more frustrated.
 When I think about the number of details I’m forced to provide just to open an online trading account: email verification, card details, text verification messages, addressed utility bill and passport scans, I often think about who’s collecting all this information.
 Behind the request, there is no face yet we have come to accept this.
-We send verified personal data to an unknown source.
+We send verified personal data to unknown sources everyday.

-Equally as precluding, yet much more intrusive is the fact that my phones message bar has a yellow symbol that stops me in my tracks giving me yet another piece of vital information – ‘Try another level on Pacman.’
+Equally as precluding, yet much more intrusive is the fact that my phone’s message bar has a yellow symbol that stops me in my tracks giving me yet another piece of vital information – ‘Try another level on Pacman.’
 What?
 I quit that game last Wednesday.
 It was full of ads which I also couldn’t figure out how to disable.
-All because Google Play allows this activity to (by default) come out of their game area and run free into my personal phone space for a fee.
-I thought that those icons were for messages from friends, family and associates, silly me.
+All because Google Play allows this activity to (by default) come out of the game area and run free into my personal phone space for a fee.
+And I thought that those icons were for messages from friends, family and associates, silly me.

 Here’s my line of thought: